alessandroraffa/alessandroraffa/README.md

-## Hello, I'm Alessandro 👋
+## Alessandro Raffa

-### Quick Facts About Me
+### Quick Facts

-**📍 Location:** Hailing from the beautiful Palermo, Sicily, my career spans several Italian cities and includes international escapades in Europe, USA, North Africa and the Middle East.
+**📍 Location:** Based in the picturesque city of Palermo, Sicily, my professional journey has taken me across various Italian cities and internationally to Europe, the USA, North Africa, and the Middle East.

-**💼 Career:** From crafting static HTML pages in 2001 to my former role as Infobiotech's co-founder and CIO, I've navigated various roles and challenges in the software and technology sectors.
+**💼 Career:** From crafting static HTML pages in 2001 to co-founding and serving as CIO at Infobiotech, my journey in the software and technology sectors has been diverse and enriching.
+Currently, as a self-employed IT Consultant and Senior Software Architect and Developer, I lead software development projects, oversee software architecture, and implement innovative technology solutions for clients.

 **👨‍👩‍👧 Family:** Striving to be a good husband and father, son and brother, I find daily learning and growth in my family experiences.